Kelvin Etuhu: Bury

-On 27 June 2014 Bury announced that Etuhu had signed a two-year deal after his release from Barnsley.
-Upon joining the club, Etuhu was given number six shirt this season.
+On 27 June 2014, Bury announced that Etuhu has signed a two-year deal with the club after his release from Barnsley.
+Upon joining Bury, he was given number six shirt this season.

-Etuhu made his Bury debut on 16 August 2014, in a 2–0 win over Hartlepool United.
-Having established himself in the first team at Bury throughout the season, playing in various midfielder position, Etuhu scored his first goal for the club in a 2–0 win over Tranmere Rovers on 4 October 2014.
-At the end of the 2014–15 season in which he made 46 appearances and scored twice in all competitions, Etuhu was offered a new contract by the club, which he signed a two-year contract extension on 22 May 2015.
+However, he missed the first two matches of the 2014–15 season for the club, due to a flu.
+On 16 August 2014, Etuhu recovered from an illness and made his Bury debut, in a 2–0 win over Hartlepool United.
+Since joining the club, he established himself in the first team at Bury throughout the season, playing in various midfielder positions.
+On 4 October 2014, Etuhu scored his first goal for the club, in a 2–0 win over Tranmere Rovers.
+On the last game of the season, he helped Bury beat Tranmere Rovers to secure the club’s promotion to League One.
+Despite suffering injuries throughout the 2014–15 season, Etuhu made forty-six appearances and scoring two times in all competitions.
+Following this, he signed a two-year contract extension on 22 May 2015.